spark2k06/PCXT_MiSTer/README.md

 # PCXT SoCkit

-Port to SoCkit by Somhic from original MiSTer port  https://github.com/spark2k06/PCXT_MiSTer
+Port to SoCkit by Somhic from original MiSTer port currently in development  https://github.com/spark2k06/PCXT_MiSTer

-Place boot.rom (in SW folder) inside games/PCXT folder at root of SD card.

 Now can be loaded SO through serial at GPIO addon.
 See pinout at sys.tcl.
 Only needs Rx/Tx signals.